GeoWebCache/geowebcache/documentation/en/user/source/production/index.rst

 Java Settings
 +++++++++++++

 GeoWebCache speed depends in part on the chosen Java Runtime Environment (JRE).
-GeoWebCache is tested with both OpenJDK 8 and OpenJDK 11.
+GeoWebCache is compiled for Java 17, and is tested with both OpenJDK 17 and OpenJDK 11.
 JREs other than these may work correctly, but are not tested nor supported.

 GeoWebCache does not need a lot of heap memory assigned to the JVM.
 Usually 512M is just fine if its the only web application running on the servlet container.

 Java Advanced Imaging / ImageIO
 +++++++++++++++++++++++++++++++

 GeoWebCache uses the Java Advanced Imaging library (for image processing) and ImageIO for image encoding/decoding.

-The Java 8 plugin system offered native code additions for these two libraries.
-We no longer recommend use of these plugins due improvements in JIT performance, and native code posing a risk to system stability.

 Servlet container settings
 ++++++++++++++++++++++++++